 For almost 20 years Kim Lowe has lawyered from the trenches.
 Kim lawyers from experience, using her knowledge of the law and understanding of how both for-profit and nonprofit business enterprises operate.

-Rachell Henning is a second-year student at in Mitchell Hamline School of Law's innovative Hybrid program.
-Rachell is an Avisen Fellow who enjoys spending time with her husband and two young daughters when she is not working or studying.
+Rachell Henning is a third-year student at in Mitchell Hamline School of Law's innovative Hybrid program.
+Rachell is an Avisen Fellow alum who enjoys spending time with her husband and two young daughters when she is not working or studying.